OutSystems/docs-product/src/migration-to-odc/plan/plan-map-apps.md

 <div class="info" markdown="1">

 For all ODC Asset Types, currently, **Extensions** can't be mapped.
 For **ODC Libraries**, you can only map O11 Apps that only contain O11 Library Modules.
-Make sure you convert all O11 Modules of O11 Apps you want to map to and ODC Library to O11 Library Modules.
+Make sure you convert all O11 Modules of O11 Apps you want to map to an ODC Library to O11 Library Modules.

 </div>